A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-where the $a_n$ are nonnegative reals ; compare \textsc{Wiernsberger 1904b}, \textsc{P\'{o}l-ya 1916} {P\'{o}lya, G.}, and Vijayaraghavan in \textsc{Hardy, et al. 1927} for essentially the same result.
+where the $a_n$ are nonnegative reals ; compare \hyperref[Wie1904b]{\textsc{Wiernsberger 1904b}}, \hyperref[Pol1916]{\textsc{P\'{o}lya 1916}} {Polya@P\'{o}lya, G.}, and Vijayaraghavan in \hyperref[Ram1927]{\textsc{Ramanujan 1927}} for essentially the same result.
 The author calculates the approximate value \footnote{Herschfeld calls this the Kasner number, in honor of Edward Kasner , who ``for approximately twenty-five years$\,\ldots\,$has periodically suggested to his classes at Columbia University the investigation of the problem of `infinite radicals.'"
-The web site \href{http://mathworld.wolfram.com/NestedRadicalConstant.html}{\texttt{mathworld.wolfram.com}} calls this the ``nested radical constant." {nested radical constant|seeonly{Kasner number}}}
+The web site \href{http://mathworld.wolfram.com/NestedRadicalConstant.html}{Wolfram MathWorld} calls this the ``nested radical constant." {nested radical constant|seeonly{Kasner number}}}

 and gives the formula